zackbatist/open-archaeo/content/post/swapdata.md

 {
   "title": "swapdata",
-  "description": ["A collection of archaeological datasets and tools related to the prehistory of Southwest Asia.\n"], "links": {
+  "description": ["A collection of archaeological datasets and tools related to the prehistory of Southwest Asia."], "links": {
     "GitHub": "https://github.com/joeroe/swapdata"
   },